SidneyShaw7/azure-setup-and-configurations/part-2.md

 ## Step 4: Done for Now!

 Great!
-You’ve now got two VMs—**one running Windows 10** and the other **running Ubuntu Linux**—on the **same Virtual Network**.
+You’ve now got two VMs—**one running Windows 10** and the other **running Ubuntu Linux** -on the **same Virtual Network**.
 These VMs are ready for future configurations, so keep them running as we’ll use them in **Part 3** for monitoring network traffic and setting up security.

 ---